joomla/accessibility/docs/custom-elements/Form-Button.md

 ### Screen look, behavior

-Buttons are interactive controls and thus focusable.
+Buttons are interactive controls and, thus, focusable.

-Buttons can be operated by both mouse users as well as keyboard users.
+Buttons can be operated by both mouse users, as well as keyboard users.
 For native HTML `<button>` elements, the button's onclick event will fire both for mouse clicks and when pressing **Space** or **Enter**, while the button has focus.

 ### Keyboard interaction

 * **Space** or **Enter**: executes the action for that button.
-* **Tab** or **Shift+Tab**: if button has focus, should move to the next or previous focusable page element respectively
+* **Tab** or **Shift+Tab**: if button has focus, should move to the next or previous focusable page element, respectively

 **Behavior**